The Federal Department of Education requires colleges to disclose the following pieces of information.

 - The portion of any scholarship or grant attributable to services you perform is taxable as compensation.

 - The portion of scholarship and grant assistance exceeding the cost of tuition, fees, books, supplies and equipment must be included as taxable income.
-(Room and board costs are not considered in the calculation.)
+(Housing and food costs are not considered in the calculation.)

 To comply with the IRS requirements, you will need to determine the portion of your scholarship, grant, or fellowship assistance required to be included as taxable income on your tax return.
 You should keep receipts for all tuition, fees, books, supplies, and equipment required for your degree program.
 The difference between these costs and the amount of your scholarship, grant, or fellowship awards is the amount that must be included as taxable income.